airbus-cert/ttddbg/README.md

 ## Installation

-Installing the plugin can be done using the installer from the [releases page](releases).
+Installing the plugin can be done using the installer from the [releases page]([releases](https://github.com/airbus-cert/ttddbg/releases)).
 The installer will automatically install the required dependencies, provided you have a copy of [WinDBG Preview](https://apps.microsoft.com/store/detail/windbg-preview/9PGJGD53TN86) installed.

 ## Usage